emscripten-core/emsdk/README.md

 The whole Emscripten toolchain is distributed as a standalone Emscripten SDK.
 The SDK provides all the required tools, such as Clang, Python, Node.js and Visual Studio integration along with an update mechanism that enables migrating to newer Emscripten versions as they are released.

 You can also set up Emscripten from source, without the pre-built SDK, see "Installing from Source" below.
-If you contribute to Emscripten then that is probably what you want to do; otherwise, the SDK is generally simplest.

 ## Downloads